 FDCPA (The Fair Debt Collection Practices Act)

-A federal law that provides limitations on what debt collectors can say or do when collecting certain types of consumer debt.
-The FDCPA prohibits debt collection companies from using abusive, unfair or deceptive practices to collect debts from a debtor.
+A federal law that provides limitations on what debt collectors can say or do when collecting certain types of consumer debt (B2C collections).
+The FDCPA prohibits debt collection agencies from using abusive, unfair or deceptive practices to collect debts from a debtor.
 The FDCPA does not cover business debts.

 If a consumer sends a written dispute or request for verification within 30 days of receiving the notice, then the debt collector must either mail the consumer the requested verification information or cease collection efforts altogether.